Malaysian folk religion: Malaysian Chinese Gods

 Tua Pek Kong (大伯公 (Dàbó Gōng), Hakka: Thai phak koong, Hokkien: Tuā-peh-kong, Topekong. lit. "grand uncle") is one of the pantheon of Malaysian Chinese deities.
 He is believed to have arrived in Penang 40 years before Francis Light in 1746.

 Tua Pek Kong is claimed to have been a Hakka named Zhang Li (張理).
 His Sumatra-bound boat was struck by wind and accidentally landed on Penang off Malaysia, which at that time had only 50 inhabitants.
 After his death, the local people began worshipping him and built the Tua Pek Kong temple there.
 Today, Tua Pek Kong is worshipped by Malaysian Chinese throughout the country.
-However, Pek Kong is also a honorific title for Tu Di Gong or the Earth Deity within Chinese community.
+However, Pek Kong is also an honorific title for Tu Di Gong or the Earth Deity within Chinese community.

 Na Tuk Kong are local guardian spirits worshipped in Malaysia, Singapore and parts of Indonesia, especially Sumatra.
 Na Tuk Kong (earth spirits) in Chinese religionist's perspective, is considered a localised form in the worship of the spirit of the land, along with Tu Di Gong.
 It is also important to note that Datuk Keramat, Datuk Gong and Na Tuk Kong all refer to the same deity.
 For the sake of clarity, the term Datuk, which is universally used to describe the spirit in Malaysia, will be used.